• Skip to primary navigation

 Sweet roll dough all rolled out.

-Roll out the dough into an even rectangle, that helps ensures each roll is sliced to the same size.
+Roll out the dough into an even rectangle, which helps ensure each roll is sliced to the same size.

 Cinnamon filling spread out over sweet roll dough.

-Leave about an inch of two of dough without the filling, this will help keep the filling from running out once you roll this up.
+Leave about an inch or two of dough without the filling, this will help keep the filling from running out once you roll this up.

 Rolled sweet roll dough.